ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 be able to access the Designated Resolver.

-If the recursive resolver that receives this query has no Designated Resolvers, it SHOULD return NODATA for queries to the "resolver.arpa" SUDN.
+If the recursive resolver that receives this query has no Designated Resolvers, it SHOULD return NODATA for queries to the "resolver.arpa" SUDN, to provide a consistent and accurate signal to clients that it does not have a Designated Resolver.

 ## Use of Designated Resolvers